-Glacken Field was recently renovated and includes baseball fields, a new circulation path around the vicinity, outdoor exercise equipment and improvements to the playground area.
+Glacken Field will be renovated to include baseball and softball fields, a new circulation path around the vicinity, and improvements to the playground area.

 Haggerty School Playground

 Thomas P. O'Neill, Jr. Municipal Golf Course

 Riverfront

 The Charles River flows along the southern border of Cambridge, providing a beautiful network of walking and biking paths, as well as ample green space for relaxing, playing, and picnicking.
 Pedestrians and joggers can easily access Boston by crossing one of the river's many bridges, including the Boston University Bridge, the Harvard Bridge, and the Longfellow Bridge, which are also important travel connections for commuters of all modes.
 Several boat houses dot the riverbanks, allowing sailors, boaters, and kayakers to enjoy the river throughout the year.
 The Head of the Charles regatta draws rowers and spectators from around the world to Cambridge every October.